– The Like – in session at ICA, London – Sept. 15, 2010 – Gordon Skene Sound Collection –

-The Like to end the working week.
-The Like were (are) and Indie/Alt band from L.A. who also happen to be the daughters of Music Industry veterans.
+The Like to start the working week.
+The Like were an Indie/Alt band from L.A. who also happen to be the daughters of Music Industry veterans.
 From drummer Tennessee Thomas (daughter of Elvis Costello & The Attractions Pete Thomas) Z Berg (guitar/vocals), daughter of Geffen Records Honcho Tony Berg.
 To Charlotte Froom (bass/vocals) daughter of producer Mitchell Froom.
 They were related to some heavy credentials.

 But credentials only get you so far if you’ve got nothing to back it up with.
 In the case of The Like, they were enjoyable from the get-go.
 Their first ep, I Like The Like was issued by themselves.
 It was loaded with hooks and hummable melodies.
 It was not challenging – it wasn’t meant to be.
 It was fun and something to toss on the stereo when you felt like changing the perspective of the room a bit.
 I first heard about the band via their first ep and was hooked ever since.

 They were drop-dead cute, but I never saw what they looked like before I heard their ep – and that was good, because it meant I was judging their music, not their looks.